What is a Print-at-Home ticket? How do I use it?

 I don't have a printer / my printer doesn't work!

 Many public locations offer printing services and will allow you to print out your tickets.
 We suggest trying your local library, an office supply store such as Officeworks, or your hotel (if you are traveling from interstate) may also be able to print the tickets for you.

-I don’t have my Print-at-Home tickets!
-I never received Print-at-Home tickets into my email.
+I don’t have (or never received) my Print-at-Home tickets email!

 Also, you may have entered your email incorrectly when placing the order or creating an account.
 Please double check your email inbox to make sure that you have received an account confirmation with your correct email address.
 Try logging in to your Moonee Valley Racing Club account.
 You may be able to print the ticket from there.
 Once logged in, select "My Orders", and click on the order number for the relevant order.
 You will then see an order number, and, if available, a link to download your tickets.

 What is a PDF?
 What is Adobe?
 I can't open the PDF!

 PDF is a file type used commonly for documents sent electronically.
 Most computers already have software installed to read a PDF file.
 If you cannot open the file you may need to download the Adobe Reader or update your Adobe Reader to the newest version.